harness/developer-hub/docs/platform/7_Connectors/connect-to-google-cloud-platform-gcp.md

 <details>
 <summary>Learn more about credential inheritance</summary>

 * **IAM role inheritance:** The connector inherits the GCP IAM role assigned to the delegate in GCP, such a Harness Kubernetes delegate running in Google Kubernetes Engine (GKE).
-Make sure the delegate has the IAM roles that your connector needs.
+Ensure the delegate has the IAM roles that your connector needs to perform the necessary operations.
 * **GCP workload identity:** If you installed the Harness [Kubernetes delegate](/docs/first-gen/firstgen-platform/account/manage-delegates/install-kubernetes-delegate/) in a Kubernetes cluster in GKE that has [GCP Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity?hl=tr#enable_on_cluster) enabled and uses the same service account and node pool annotation, then the Google Cloud Platform (GCP) connector inherits these credentials if it uses that delegate.
 * **Role and policy changes:** If you find that the IAM role associated with your GCP connector doesn't have the policies required by the GCP service you want to access, you can modify or change the role assigned to the Harness delegate that your GCP connector is using.
 You may need to wait up to five minutes for the change to take effect.
 * **See also:**